Hanyu-Liu-123/Covid-Map/README.md

 # Covid-Map

+Travling back home during holiday season can be worrysome this year due to the threat of Covid-19 infections.
+Covid-Map is designed to provide insights for drivers to find the optimal path back home, avoiding regions that are highly infected while achieving a short traveling time in the same time.

-CS4710 final project for Hanyu Liu and Chengyuan Cai.
-This is a cool project.
+This is the CS4710 final project for Hanyu Liu and Chengyuan Cai.
+An illustration of usage is shown below:

 ![](/images/illustration.gif)